vammultipl/vammultiplayer_revamped/README.md

 - The player you are trying to control is already being controlled

 ## Lobbies
-- Two rooms are available, running in parallel on ports 8888 and 9999.
+- Two rooms are available, running in parallel on ports 8888 and 9999, max 4 players per room.
 - The Discord bot shows which players are connected to which room.
 - Registration works for both rooms.